 Mortgage 101 For New Loan Officers with Gaps In Employment:

-- With our company, you do not need a two year straight same employment history to qualify for a FHA Loan
+- With our company, you do not need a two-year straight same employment history to qualify for an FHA Loan

 - Can have gaps in employment in the past two years

-- If you had an employment gap of six or more months and just have a new full time job, then you need to stay at your new full time job for at least six month in order for you to qualify for a FHA Loan
+- If you had an employment gap of six or more months and just have a new full-time job, then you need to stay at your new full-time job for at least six months in order for you to qualify for an FHA Loan

-- If you had gaps of employment for less than six months the following guidelines applies:
+If you had gaps in employment for less than six months the following guidelines apply:

-- you will qualify for a FHA Loan right away with a verification of employment
+- you will qualify for an FHA Loan right away with verification of employment

 Mortgage Guidelines 101 On Income Qualification